orbitalchicken/Roadmap/README.md

         Artwork
             would be nice if slick showed our release number

-        mintinstall
-            Google Earth should be featured
-            Skype should be featured

         mintreport
             go back and forth between two info and you see the source

-        update mint-translations

-    MATE
-        1.18 updates
-        mintmenu PR

     Xfce
         [DONE] upgrade xfce-terminal to 0.8.0